 Hockey East Tournament semifinal games will take place Friday, March 16.
 Puck drop is scheduled for 5:00 p.m. and 8:00 p.m.
 Ticket prices start at just $17 in the balcony, $37 in the loge, and $41 for club seats and the first row of the loge.

-Student tickets (located in the upper balcony) are available for $10 when showing a valid student ID, either on campus or at the TD Garden Box Office.
+Semifinal tickets include admission to both semifinal games.
+Winners of the semifinals will advance to the Hockey East title game, set for 7:00 p.m.
+Saturday, March 17, to determine the winner of the Lamoriello Trophy.
+Student tickets, located in the upper balcony, will be made available for $10 when showing a valid student ID, either on campus or at the TD Garden Box Office.
 Groups of 15 or more are also eligible for a $5 discount on $17 balcony seats and a $7 discount on select loge seats.
 All discounted tickets must be purchased at the TD Garden Box Office.
-To take advantage of group discounted tickets contact the TD Garden group sales department at 617-624- 1805 or firstname.lastname@example.org Tickets will become available on the campuses beginning on Monday, March 17th, once the four schools qualify.
+To take advantage of group discounted tickets, contact the TD Garden group sales department at 617-624- 1805 or firstname.lastname@example.org Tickets will become available on the campuses beginning on Monday, March 12 when the four remaining schools are identified.

 LOU LAMORIELLO AND THE LAMORIELLO TROPHY

 On March 7, 1988, the Hockey East Executive Committee voted to name the conference championship trophy the Lamoriello Trophy.
 The title honors Lou Lamoriello, the first commissioner of Hockey East and a leader in the formation of the conference.
 The league commissioned the creation of a permanent trophy in 1998, and it was delivered in time for the 1999 championship.